Keyboard shortcuts

 Icons

-You can disable the icons by using the --no-icons option.
+Disable icons with the --no-icons option.

 Aliases